Cultural imperialism: Cultural Imperialism in Beauty and Media Industries

 Scholars have argued that cultural imperialism also operates through the global beauty and media industries, where colonial hierarchies of race and appearance continue to influence aesthetic values.
 The preference for lighter skin and Eurocentric facial features has been traced to colonial systems that historically associated whiteness with civilization, intelligence and social superiority.
 During European colonization, pigmentation-based hierarchies became entrenched, putting pale skin as a marker of purity and power while darker skin was linked to inferiority.

 These hierarchies persist in globalized commerce and mass media.
 In many postcolonial societies, lighter skin remains associated with notions of beauty, privilege, and upward social mobility.
 In Mexico, for example, colonial and religious legacies continue to elevate whiteness as an aesthetic ideal while obscuring the racism embedded within these standards.
 Across Asia, Africa, and Latin America, skin-lightening products are widely marketed as tools for empowerment or professional success, reinforcing the notion that proximity to whiteness offers social and economic advantage.

 The global cosmetics industry functions as both an economic force and a cultural mediator of these ideals.
-Through marketing strategies that promote “whitening,” “brightening,” or “renewel,” it commodifies Eurocentric beauty standards and presents them as universal aspirations.
+Through marketing strategies that promote "whitening", "brightening", or "renewal", it commodifies Eurocentric beauty standards and presents them as universal aspirations.
 The media and advertising industries contribute to the global spread of Eurocentric beauty ideals through film, television, and digital platforms that often present these aesthetics as universal standards of attractiveness.

 These beauty norms extend beyond skin tone to include facial structure, hair texture, and body shape.
 Western beauty ideals, such as slimness, height and fine features, are frequently applauded, while traits outside of these norms are marginalized.
 Cosmetic practices such as hair straightening, contouring, and plastic surgery often try to reinforce these traits, reinforcing narrow aesthetic expectations.
-Critics argue that the normalization of whiteness as a global beauty standard perpetuates the colonial practice of attributing a person’s worth to their racialized identity, suggesting the need for decolonization in the beauty industry.
+Critics argue that the normalization of whiteness as a global beauty standard perpetuates the colonial practice of attributing a person's worth to their racialized identity, suggesting the need for decolonization in the beauty industry.